gramineproject/gramine/Documentation/devel/performance.rst

 might consume a large portion of the memory reserved for the enclave.

-When this happens, calls to ``malloc`` won't fail, as the allocator will fallback to the main thread's arena, or request a smaller mapping.
-However, glibc will retry allocating the arena each time ``malloc`` gets called, perhaps in a hope that the memory situation that prevented the previous attempt from succeeding has since passed.
+When this happens, calls to ``malloc`` won't fail, as the allocator will allocate a single page to serve the request instead.
+However, no attempt will be made to make use of the rest of the page, wasting most of the memory.
+Moreover, glibc will retry allocating the arena each time ``malloc`` gets called, perhaps in a hope that the memory situation that prevented the previous attempt from succeeding has since passed.

-All together, this means that, unless ``64M * (application's thread count)`` fits comfortably in ``sgx.enclave_size``, ``malloc`` will be much slower than it should be, on some of the threads involved, because each call will now cause multiple relatively expensive calls to ``mmap``.
+All together, this means that, unless ``64M * (application's thread count)`` fits comfortably in ``sgx.enclave_size``, ``malloc`` will be much slower and much less memory-efficient than it should be, on some of the threads involved, because each call will now cause multiple relatively expensive calls to ``mmap``, and effectively round up the request size to a multiple of 4096.

 One way to solve this is to limit the number of threads that are allowed to have their own arena.
 This can be done with either a call to ``mallopt``, or an environment variable set in the manifest::

-    # Only one thread can have its own malloc arena.
+    # Only the main thread can have its own malloc arena.
     loader.env.MALLOC_ARENA_MAX = "1"
+    # Only four threads may have their own arena.
+    loader.env.MALLOC_ARENA_MAX = "4"

 This does have its own performance implications, but the impact is much smaller than the pathological behavior described above.